 - Each residence with at least one fuel-burning appliance, adjoined garage or fireplace needs to have a carbon monoxide detector.
 You should have a sensor on each level of your residence, in addition to the basement and garage.
 You also need to install one inside or outside of each bedroom.
 Don’t use a carbon monoxide detector in your residence?

-Call Komfort Air at 704-705-8135 to purchase one.
+Call Komfort Air Service Experts at 704-705-8135 to purchase one.
 Ask our pros about our economical Wi-Fi carbon monoxide alarms.

 - If you currently use a carbon monoxide system, consistently check or replace the batteries.
 You should test batteries every three months, and buy a new detector every three to five years.

 - If your carbon monoxide sensor sounds, get out of your house right away and dial 911.

 Keep Your Family Safe with Support from Komfort Air Service Experts

 Carbon monoxide doesn’t have to be terrifying, and with the recommended actions your residence can be safe from the hazardous gas.
-Take the precautions and call Komfort Air at 704-705-8135 to learn more.
+Take the precautions and call Komfort Air Service Experts at 704-705-8135 to learn more.